-14. TIME LIMIT
+15.0 TIME LIMIT

-- 14.1.
-If no boat in a class has finished within the time limit the race for that class will be abandoned. - 14.2.
-For courses WL and G the time limit for the first finisher in each class will be 2-1/2 hours from the starting time of that class.
+- 15.1.
+If no boat in a class has sailed the course and finished within the time limit the race for that class will be abandoned. - 15.2.
+For courses WL and G the time limit for the first boat to sail the course and finish in each class will be 2-1/2 hours from the starting time of that class.
 Boats failing to finish within 30 minutes after the first boat in the class sails the course and finishes will be scored "Time Limit Expired" (TLE) without a hearing.
-See SI 18.5.
-This changes RRS 35. - 14.3.
-For courses using government marks, the time limit for the first finisher in each class will be 5 hours from the starting time of that class.
+This changes RRS 35. - 15.3.
+For courses using government marks, the time limit for the first boat to sail the course and finish in each class will be 3-1/2 hours from the starting time of that class.
 Boats failing to finish within 60 minutes after the first boat in the class sails the course and finishes will be scored TLE without a hearing.
-See SI 18.5.
 This changes RRS 35.

-15. WITHDRAWAL
+16.0 WITHDRAWAL

-15.1.
-Any boat withdrawing before the start or retiring from a race for any reason are requested to notify the race committee at the earliest possible opportunity on the race course VHF channel or by telephone to American Yacht Club (914-967-4800).
+16.1.
+A boat withdrawing before the start or retiring from a race for any reason is requested to notify the race committee at the earliest possible opportunity on the race course VHF channel or by telephone to American Yacht Club marine office (914-967-4800).

-16. PROTESTS AND REQUESTS FOR REDRESS
+17.0 PROTESTS AND REQUESTS FOR REDRESS